ravendb/docs/Articles/Raven.Documentation.Articles/articles/entity-relationships-in-nosql.markdown

 <ul>
     <li class="margin-top-xs">
-        RavenDB doesn't do concurrency checks during the operation so if during the run a backlog item has changed the assignee, it will be overwritten.<br/>
+        RavenDB doesn't do concurrency checks during the operation so if during the run a backlog item has changed the assignee, then the its ID and name might be overwritten.<br/>
         <p>It can be mitigated by checking additional conditions before modifying a record (e.g. a timestamp of last modification).</p>
     </li>
     <li class="margin-top-xs">